AmericanPhilosophicalSociety/RevCityDocs/digitizationguidelines.md

 # {{ page.title }}
 ###### By Sabrina

-This document is intended as a guide to digitization, specifically image and metadata capture for Revolutionary City: A Portal to the Nation’s Founding, a collaborative digital project using Islandora software.
+This document is intended as a guide to digitization, specifically image and metadata capture for _The Revolutionary City: A Portal to the Nation’s Founding_, a collaborative digital project using Islandora software.
 It will be updated as modifications in the equipment, software and/or metadata schema necessitate.

 ## **Preparing the Work Station**
 Before any digitization takes place, the technician should ensure that all of the following conditions have been met: